COUNTA Worksheet Function in Excel VBA

 Sub Counta_Example1() Range("C2").Value = WorksheetFunction.Count End Sub

-Step 5: Now we need to supply the range of cells to be counted.
-In this example, we need to count the range of cells from A1 to A11.
-So supply the cells using the VBA RANGE object.
+Step 5: Now, we need to supply the range of cells to be counted.
+In this example, we need to calculate the range of cells from A1 to A11.
+To provide the cells using the VBA RANGE object.